 Examinees testing with personal laptops must download and perform the Workstation Certification Test prior to test day following the steps below:

-It is recommended to do a full restart before running this certification test to help you have all programs closed.
+It is recommended to do a full restart before running this certification test (or taking an exam on exam day) to help ensure that all programs are closed.
 Common programs you should turn off include but not limited to:

 - Dropbox, Google Drive, or other cloud storage/sharing applications.